sjdv1982/seamless/sphinx/source/explained.md

 - Always keep a test where you maintain interactivity.

 Practical:

-- Scatter transformers (TODO)
+- Scatter transformers
 - stdlib.map
 - Elision and incremental computing
 - Hacking the midlevel

 ## Guidelines for experienced developers

 ### Keep it simple, while you can

-The beginner's section on "how to keep it simple" contains good advice for a small, young project.
+The beginner's guide's section on "how to keep it simple" contains good advice for a small, young project.
 With Jupyter, you can quickly set something up, adding Seamless's interactivity to Jupyter's own.
 This works best for workflows that are non-linear but with not too many steps, where the data is rather small, and the code too.

 When the code gets more complex, you should move away from Jupyter by mounting your code cells to files.
 Code that modifies the workflow becomes throw-away code.
 See "Moving away from Jupyter" for more details.